Aidan275/nativeqda-dev/readme.md

 AWS_SECRET_ACCESS_KEY=mDFj6KPTz3Njish1qKSc+E3Ez5eiUXYvdcji2Tyy
 S3_BUCKET_NAME=nativeqda-assets
 ```
-These variables should be kept secret and shouldn't be included here but oh well, no one can see them here. <br>
+These variables should be kept secret and shouldn't be included here but oh well, no one can see them. <br>
 The MONGODB_URI is only used when NODE_ENV is set to production and the JWT_SECRET is for the authentication of users and passwords (salts and hashes).
-* Start MongoDB in  a seperate command line/terminal with
+* Start MongoDB in a separate command line/terminal with
 ```
 mongod
 ```